epam/fix-antenna-net-core/Docs/Scheduler.md

 # Scheduler
 ## Initiator
-FIX Antenna .NET Core allows sсheduling a session start/stop action using syntax similar to a UNIX cron daemon.
+FIX Antenna™ .NET Core allows sсheduling a session start/stop action using syntax similar to a UNIX cron daemon.
 We use Quartz.NET and their implementation of cron expressions for scheduling.
-See <a href="https://www.quartz-scheduler.net/documentation/quartz-3.x/tutorial/crontrigger.html#introduction">Cron expression</a>.
+See <a href="https://www.quartz-scheduler.net/documentation/quartz-3.x/tutorial/crontrigger.html#introduction">cron expression</a>  for more information about the allowed expression format.

 The scheduler parameters are set via the config file the following way:
 ```ini